GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 ### Perform a hybrid search query

 1. With the following query we will perform a semantic and full text search together.
-This searches for listing “similar to” the input phrase: `"Water leaking into the apartment from the floor above."` AND have the phrase 'Seattle'.
+This searches for listing “similar to” the input phrase: <code spellcheck="false">"Water leaking into the apartment from the floor above."</code> AND have the phrase 'Seattle'.

 ```sql
 SELECT